 9) Be visible.
-All across the country, there are protests, rallies, and marches where disparate people are gathering to be a physical, tangible reminder that the majority of American voters did not consent to this President-Elect and do not share his vision for our nation.
+All across the country, there are protests, rallies, and marches where disparate people gather to be a physical, tangible reminder that the majority of American voters did not consent to this President and do not share his vision for our nation.
 Go and stand shoulder to shoulder with people in your community and make a declaration of resistance to the divisions and hatred on display in this Administration.

 10) Create.
 Spend time today doing something that gives you life: paint, play music, write, dance, cook.
 Use the gifts you have been given as a direct, creative response to this day.
 Remind yourself that even though there is real ugliness grabbing the spotlight and the headlines, that things of great beauty are being born too.
 Let your art be your defiant resistance.

 Bonus 11) Rest.
 Grief is exhausting, and chances are if you’re still reading this you care deeply about what’s happening in this country—and you’re really tired.
 And regardless of the virtues of anything you’ve read so far, today your greatest act of resistance may be to take a nap.
 Unplug, logout, shutdown, and allow yourself to breathe slowly and to sleep.
 You will have time over the next four years to address the other things on this list that compel you.
 For now, rest well.